 This is known as the Broken Heart Syndrome, or Takotsubo Cardiomyopathy in medical terms, where the acute stress caused by a heart-breaking situation causes the heart’s left ventricle to be ‘stunned’ into temporary paralysis.
-This creates heart-attack like symptoms.
+This creates heart-attack-like symptoms.
 Thankfully, the condition is not fatal and resolves on its own in most cases.

 But let’s turn that around once and for all.
 If you have recently undergone a terrible breakup or have been cheated on, well then your heart needs some love and care.
 How to handle heartbreak?
 Pay attention to these 10 ways to deal with heartbreak to free yourself from this endless loop of misery:

 2. You need a clean slate

 So, do things that help prevent you from going back to the memories of time spent together with that person.
-Delete all the chats, emails, and photographs from phone, tablet, laptop and computer.
-If you cannot gather courage to do this, ask a friend to move them all in a hidden folder.
-Do away with gifts and relationship souvenirs, so that you are not reminded of the person who left with a broken heart.
+Delete all the chats, emails, and photographs from the phone, tablet, laptop and computer.
+If you cannot gather the courage to do this, ask a friend to move them all into a hidden folder.
+Do away with gifts and relationship souvenirs, so that you are not reminded of the person who left you with a broken heart.

-3. Stop all communication
+3. Stop all communication for dealing with heartbreak

 4. How to get over heartbreak?
 Talk openly about your feelings

 5. Wallow as much as you need to

-6. You can’t control someone else
+6. Remind yourself that you can’t control someone else

-To deal with heartbreak, you need to be mindful of the fact that the ability to guide, manage and control someone else does not lie in your hands.
+How to handle heartbreak?
+Well, you need to be mindful of the fact that the ability to guide, manage and control someone else does not lie in your hands.
 Put yourself in his or her place and imagine if you would like to do what others want from you or would you like to be a person with free will and independence.
 Why should they behave the way you want them to?

 Related Reading: 21 Signs You Should Break Up For Good

 7. How to get over heartbreak?
 Move away from ‘blame game’

 If a relationship has come to an end or things didn’t work out with the potential love interest the way you would have liked, you both must have played a role in it.
 It really can’t completely be their fault or yours.
 Blame shifting isn’t going to help matters at all because both of you are definitely in the wrong.

 8. Try to make new friends after the episode for coping with heartbreak

 Does the breakup pain ever go away?
-Perhaps not.
+Perhaps, not for a long time.
 But you have to learn to live with it and move on too.
 The pain may persist but you can get better at dealing with it and continuing to create a happier life for yourself.
 Making new beginnings is the best way to heal a broken heart and move on.

-9. Take a trip
+9. Take a nice, long trip

 Plan a trip or a vacation with family or friends.
-Create new and happy memories which will be your new treasure to fall back upon, when you feel lonely and sad.
+Create new and happy memories which will be your new treasure trove of stories to fall back upon, when you feel lonely and sad.
 Spend some quality time with your loved ones.
 Click new pictures to feel good about yourself!

 10. Extend a helping hand

 Once you’ve recovered from heartbreak, don’t hold yourself back from getting back on the dating scene, exploring other potential love interests and taking things forward when it feels right.
 You don’t have to be once bitten, twice shy in love.
 But if you are still scared to jump back into these waters, you should consider taking help from a therapist or a counselor.
 They can help you start your dating journey again in a healthy and happy manner.
 Lucky you, because Bonobology’s skilled panel of counselors is all only a click away!